goat-community/goat-docs/docs/toolbox/accessibility_indicators/closest_average.md

 ### Calculation

 Once all input opportunity layers are combined, a grid of surrounding hexagonal cells is identified.
-This is done by considering cells where at least one opportunity is accessible taking into account the specified *routing type* and *travel time limit*.
+This is done by considering cells where at least one opportunity is accessible taking into account the specified `Routing type` and `Travel time limit`.
 Next, the average travel time for each cell within this grid is computed, considering the nearest *n* opportunities as specified in the opportunity layer.

 Average travel time formula:

 ![Closest Average Formula](/img/toolbox/accessibility_indicators/heatmaps/closest_average_based/closest_avg_formula.png "Closest Average Formula")

-where the average travel time for cell **i** is the sum of upto **n** travel times from cell **i** to opportunity **j** (**tij**) divided by the number of opportunities **n** which must be less than the *Number of destinations* parameter specified.
+where the average travel time for cell **i** is the sum of upto **n** travel times from cell **i** to opportunity **j** (**tij**) divided by the number of opportunities **n** which must be less than the `Number of destinations` parameter specified.

 ### Classification
 In order to classify the accessibility levels that were computed for each grid cell (for color-coded visualization), a classification based on quantiles is used.

 ### Example of calculation

+The following examples illustrate the computation of a closest-average-based heatmap for the same opportunities, with a varying `Number of destinations` value.

 ![Closest Average Heatmaps for different destinations](/img/toolbox/accessibility_indicators/heatmaps/closest_average_based/cls-avg-destinations.png "Closest Average Heatmaps for different destinations")

+In the first example, the average travel time is computed considering only the closest destination, while in the second example, the closest 5 destinations are considered.

 ### Visualization